 Things to Do in the Athenian Riviera

 Glyfada Golf Club.
 It is the only 18-hole par 72 championship golf course in the Athenian Riviera, located 30 minutes from downtown in elegant premises including practice range areas, Pro Shop (clubs & trolley shop and rental), two tennis courts, a restaurant, a bar, locker rooms, and valet parking.
 The fairways are surrounded by pine, cypress, olive, and fig trees, without significant height differences.
 The slightly rolling terrain is easy to walk.
 Taking advantage of the natural beauty of the landscape (natural creek, seaside view), the renowned golf architect Donald Harradine built an 18-hole golf course in 1962, which still exists.
 A significant modification was made in 1978 by Robert Trent Jones, as part of the preparations for the 27th World Cup Series.
-The price list includes reasonable green fees and packages of 10 or 20 in case you decide to stay in the Athenian Riviera for more than a week.
+The price list includes reasonable green fees and packages of 10 or 20 in case you decide to stay on the Athens Riviera for more than a week.

 Temple of Poseidon.
 Built around the middle of the 5th century BC during the so-called Golden Age of Athens, it is one of the most important ancient Greek monuments from that era.
 Minimalist columns in the robust and linear Doric order are typically playing with sunset and moonlight, producing breathtaking and memorable imagery of Greek beauty.
-Crowning the southernmost cape (Sounio) of Attica at the height of almost 197ft/ 60m above sea level, it is a panoramic view, often-windy location few words can describe.
+Crowning the southernmost cape (Sounio) of Attica at the height of almost 197ft/ 60m above sea level, it is a panoramic-view, often-windy location few words can describe.
 Globally acclaimed Greek designer Mary Katrantzou achieved the impossible by showcasing her SS20 fashion show in this protected site, respecting its cultural heritage, for the charitable cause of the Elpida Association which features a successful Children’s Oncology Unit.
 Photos from the event had an enormous global appeal to the media.
 Arranging for a driver and guide will upgrade the whole experience.
-Make sure that you can arrive at least an hour before the sunset.
+Make sure that you can arrive at least an hour before sunset.

 Lake Vouliagmeni.
 This rare geological phenomenon entails brackish waters that are continuously replenished both by the sea and the underground healing thermal springs offering a natural thermal spa experience.
 The imposing rock, the dangerous underwater tunnels that the divers are not allowed to follow, and the lush vegetation create a unique, mysterious setting.
 At the edge of the lake, near the rocks, starts a labyrinthine underwater cave, which has been explored at a length of 10,246 ft/ 3,123 m, while the cave’s end remains elusive.
 Among the 14 tunnels which make up the cave, there is one reaching 2,624 ft/ 800 m in length, the longest in the world.
 The discovery of a massive stalagmite in the cave has opened up new theories in the research on the formation of the Mediterranean.
 Amplified today with new services such as a renovated Mediterranean restaurant, bar, and an exclusive sunbed deck area, it is a cool place to visit for a swim (snorkeling too), an Apivita massage treatment, a coffee, cocktails, or lunch/dinner.
-The Lake also provides lifeguarding and medical services, a private lounge, parking, playground, WiFi, lockers, and dressing rooms.
+The Lake also provides lifeguarding and medical services, a private lounge, parking, a playground, WiFi, lockers, and dressing rooms.
 Its aquatic world includes the known Garra Rufa fish offering skin exfoliation.
 The Lake will be open soon to the public again, following seasonal maintenance.

 Astir Beach.
-The pine-clad Astir Peninsula, where the Four Season Astir Palace Hotel is perched on, features a private beach for visitors, with the posh Privilege Beach House offering full service and organizing events.
+The pine-clad Astir Peninsula, where the Four Season Astir Palace Hotel is perched, features a private beach for visitors, with the posh Privilege Beach House offering full service and organizing events.
 Since 1959 this beautiful sandy beach has attracted the elite, including international VIPs.
-In 1966, with the opening of the ski school, Astir beach made celebrity history, as it was often visited by the likes of Christina Onassis, Joan Collins, and Brigitte Bardot.
+In 1966, with the opening of the water ski school, Astir beach made celebrity history, as it was often visited by the likes of Christina Onassis, Joan Collins, and Brigitte Bardot.
 Shipowners, business people, rock stars, actors, and politicians made it one of their favorite destinations.
 From the beach, you also have access to the 6th century BC Temple of Apollo Zoster.
 The Astir Villas are premium real estate assets for the very few and lucky ones.
 The Astir Park is ideal for sea-view walking or jogging, and the Astir Marina is the preferred mooring place for vessels of high-profile owners.

 Flisvos Marina.
 The Athenian Riviera has many different marinas, as you might see in our article on yachting.
 Yet, Flisvos is among the most organized featuring restaurants, an outdoor movie theater, and berths for mega yachts.